Ketel Marte Player Props: Diamondbacks vs. Phillies

 Ketel Marte At The Plate

-- Among qualified hitters in baseball, his batting average ranks 37th, his on-base percentage ranks 43rd, and he is 41st in the league in slugging.
+- Among qualifying hitters in MLB, he ranks 37th in batting average, 40th in on-base percentage, and 44th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.